EngineerShorty/Console/README.md

 # 🖥️ Con::Console – A Modern Console API for Windows C++

-**Con::Console** is a feature-rich, object-oriented console abstraction for C++ on Windows.
-Designed to bring clarity and power to console I/O, it replaces the verbose legacy of `std::cout` and Windows API calls with an intuitive, stylized, and extensible API.
+**Con::Console** is an object-oriented console abstraction for C++ on Windows.
+Designed to bring clarity and power to console I/O, it replaces the verbose legacy of `std::cout` with a simpler, (I think) more intuitive way to interact with input and output from the console.
+It also makes features that are available on modern consoles easier to use (like changing colors and moving the cursor).

-Whether you're teaching C++, building CLI tools, or just tired of wrestling with `HANDLE`s and bitmasks—this library is here to make console development fun again.
+If you do need or want the streaming functionality of cin and cout, that's certainly the better tool.
+But if you don't need that functionality, this may be a more straightforward tool for you.

 ---